Robinson R66

-The Robinson R66 is a helicopter designed and built by Robinson Helicopter Company.
+The Robinson R66 is a light helicopter designed and built by Robinson Helicopter Company.
 It has five seats, a separate cargo compartment and is powered by a Rolls-Royce RR300 turboshaft engine.
 The R66 is slightly faster and smoother than the piston-powered Robinson R44 from which it is derived.
 The R66 received both type and production certificates from the U.S. Federal Aviation Administration (FAA) on October 25, 2010.